|

 restaurants, including Chinese, Vietnamese,

+and Thai.
 When the City of Toronto began construction

 of the current city hall (known to residents